A REIT With Curb Appeal

 As seen above, Acadia has robust growth prospects.
 Let's now examine the dividend yield:

-I don’t know about you, but I can’t get too excited by the dividend yield.
-Now let’s examine the payout ratio:
+I don’t know about you, but I can't get too excited by the company's dividend yield.
+Now let's examine the payout ratio:

-As you can see, the payout ratio is 80.5%, so this suggests that dividend growth will be driven primarily through FFO/share growth.
-Now let’s examine the P/FFO multiple:
+As you can see, the payout ratio is 80.5%, so this suggests dividend growth will be driven primarily through FFO/share growth.
+Now let's examine the P/FFO multiple:

-I like street level retail, and I am a real big fan of Starbucks.
-However, I am not willing to pay more for a Starbucks landlord in Soho, when I can get more dividend juice out of a Starbucks’s landlord in my hometown of Greenville, SC.
+I like street-level retail, and I am a real big fan of Starbucks (NASDAQ:SBUX).
+However, I am not willing to pay more for a Starbucks landlord in Soho when I can get more dividend juice out of a Starbucks landlord in my hometown of Greenville, SC.

-The Bottom Line: Acadia is a cool REIT and I would not mind stashing away a few shares in the company.
-However, I am not willing to pay more for a REIT that owns street level buildings.
-I get it – street retail deserves a premium – but I ‘m not willing to pay up for shares in Acadia, even though the company has strong curb appeal.
+Acadia is a cool REIT, and I would not mind stashing away a few shares in the company.
+However, I am not willing to pay more for a REIT that owns street-level buildings.
+I get it, street retail deserves a premium - but I'm not willing to pay up for shares in Acadia even though the company has strong curb appeal.

 To learn more about my REIT Beat service, click here.